 2016/12

 Carrying value () Fair value () Variance

 1 Cash and time deposits \$1,030,859 \$1,030,859

 2 Notes and accounts receivable

 (less allowance for doubtful accounts) 1,157,084 1,157,084

 3 Short-term investments in securities and investments in securities

 Available-for-sale securities 248,528 248,528

-Notes and accounts payable, Electronically recorded obligations
+4 Notes and accounts payable, Electronically recorded obligations

 and other payables (1,088,517) (1,088,517)

 5 Short-term borrowings from banks and other financial institutions (54,398) (54,398)

 6 Commercial papers (44,992) (44,992)

 7 Bonds (343,259) (344,675) (1,415)

 ® Long-term borrowings from banks and other financial institutions (561,451) (567,750) (6,298)

 Lease obligations (30,635) (30,936) (300)

 10 Derivative instruments

 i.
 Hedge accounting not applied (5,157) (5,157)

 ii.
 Hedge accounting applied (188) (188)

 1 Long-term payables (455,977) (455,977)

-^{} Liabilities are in parentheses.
+Liabilities are in parentheses.
 Derivative instruments are presented as net amounts receivable or payable, with net amounts payable in parentheses.

-- 1 Method for calculating the fair value of financial instruments, derivative instruments and securities - 1 Cash and time deposits; 2 Notes and accounts receivable
+1 Method for calculating the fair value of financial instruments, derivative instruments and securities

+1 Cash and time deposits; 2 Notes and accounts receivable

-Carrying value is used for fair value for these short-term items because these amounts are approximately the same. - 3 Short-term investments in securities and investments in securities Short-term investments in securities are held as available-for-sale securities.
+Carrying value is used for fair value for these short-term items because these amounts are approximately the same.

+3 Short-term investments in securities and investments in securities

+Short-term investments in securities are held as available-for-sale securities.
 Market prices on exchanges are used to determine the fair value of equity securities.
 Prices quoted by financial institutions are used to determine the fair value of bonds.
-Carrying value is used for fair value for instruments with short-term maturities included in available-for-sale securities because these amounts are approximately the same. - Notes and accounts payable, Electronically recorded obligations and other payables; Short-term borrowings from banks and other financial institutions; Commercial papers - Carrying value approximates fair value for these short-term items. - 7 Bonds - Fair value of bonds issued by the Company is calculated based on market prices. - - creditworthiness does not vary significantly after assuming long-term borrowings.
+Carrying value is used for fair value for instruments with short-term maturities included in available-for-sale securities because these amounts are approximately

+4 Notes and accounts payable, Electronically recorded obligations and other payables; 5 Short-term borrowings from banks and other financial institutions; 6 Commercial papers

+Carrying value approximates fair value for these short-term items.

+7 Bonds

+Fair value of bonds issued by the Company is calculated based on market prices.

+8 Long-term borrowings from banks and other financial institutions

+Floating-rate long-term borrowing reflects market interest rates.
+In addition, fair value approximates carrying value because the Company's creditworthiness does not vary significantly after assuming long-term borrowings.
 Therefore, carrying value is used for fair value of floating-rate long-term borrowing.
+Fair value of fixed-rate long-term borrowing is the discounted value of total principal and interest using an assumed interest rate on equivalent new borrowings.

+Lease obligations

-Fair value of fixed-rate long-term borrowing is the discounted value of total principal and interest using an assumed interest rate on equivalent new borrowings. - 9 Lease obligations - The fair value of lease obligations is the discounted present value of total principal and interest using an assumed interest rate on equivalent new lease transactions. - 10 Derivative instruments - Please refer to Note 16.
-DERIVATIVE FINANCIAL INSTRUMENTS. - 1 Long-term payables - Carrying value and fair value of long-term payables are measured and calculated as the present value discounted using the interest rate that is assumed to be applied when an additional loan is taken out from banks, etc. for future cash flows. - 2 Fair values that are difficult to determine as of December 31, 2015 and 2016
+The fair value of lease obligations is the discounted present value of total principal and interest using an assumed interest rate on equivalent new lease transactions.

+10 Derivative instruments

+Please refer to Note 16.
+DERIVATIVE FINANCIAL INSTRUMENTS.

+1 Long-term payables

+Carrying value and fair value of long-term payables are measured and calculated as the present value discounted using the interest rate that is assumed to be applied when an additional loan is taken out from banks, etc. for future cash flows.

+2 Fair values that are difficult to determine as of December 31, 2015 and 2016

-Millions Thousands of U.S. dollars (Note 1)
+Millions of yen U.S. dollars (Note 1)

 2015/12 2016/12 2016/12

 Carrying value Carrying value Carrying value

 Shares of subsidiaries and affiliates ¥2,803 ¥2,367 \$20,312

 Unlisted equity securities 544 552 4,736

 Investment in limited partnership and others 918 924 7,929